CoryParsnipson/indie-engineer/src/routes/blog/analyzing-my-first-five-months-earnings-as-an-uber-driver.md

   import DollarsPerMonth from '$lib/components/charts/uber/DollarsPerMonth.svelte';
 </script>

 The last time I was unemployed was in 2014.
-During that time Uber was exploding into the collective consciousness as the latest hip tech startup to come out of Silicon Valley.
+During that time Uber was exploding into the collective consciousness as the latest trendy startup to come out of Silicon Valley.
 Driving for Uber was mysterious and cool *and* you got paid for it.

 Things have changed a lot since then.
 People have realized that Uber drivers are glorified taxi drivers with even lower profit margins.
 But, being unemployed once again, I turned to Uber as a familiar side-hustle to guarantee some quick cash.
 After about two weeks of background checks, inspections, and gathering documents I was all set to start driving.